kgodwinb44/Sparta/Databases&Modelling.md

 ![](./images/CrowsFoot.png)

 ## Normalisation and Forms 1NF, 2NF, 3NF (Normal Form)

-- Normalisation is a database design principle for oragnising to data in a way which is consistent
+Normalisation is a database design principle for oragnising to data in a way which is consistent
+- Reduces redundacy and errors
+- Can be very complex and timely

 ##3 Types of Normalisation**